Abercanaid: Cause

 This disaster occurred in Pit 1 at Gethin Pit 1.

 One of the potential causes for the disaster was a build-up of gases, which eventually met with the naked flame.
-Due to the size of the pit, it was seriously lacking ventilation.
-Therefore, when the built up gases hit the naked flame; It ignited the gas causing the explosion in Pit 1.
-The insufficiency of the ventilation as well as the poor design of the Pit, for example, with not enough air pits (as pictured below), contributed to the increased risk and probability of a gas explosion.
+Due to the size of the pit, it seriously lacked ventilation.
+Therefore, when the built-up gases hit the naked flame, it ignited the gas, causing the explosion in Pit 1.
+The insufficiency of the ventilation and the poor design of the Pit, for example, with insufficient air pits (as pictured below), contributed to the increased risk and probability of a gas explosion.
 The cause of the explosion is known as firedamp, as mentioned in the Gethin Colliery Account.

 Official Inquiry

-In the Inquiries of the disasters of 1862 and 1865, there is evidence of negligence against the colliery's manager, John Moody.
+In the Inquiries into the disasters of 1862 and 1865, there is evidence of negligence against the colliery's manager, John Moody.
 The Inquiry into the 1862 disaster took 9 days.
-On both accounts the presence of poor ventilation, fire-damp and the irresponsible use of naked flames for lighting are found as the root causes of the explosions.
-Detailed inquest can be found in the 1863 (103) Gethin Colliery accident.
-Copy of report of Mr. John Kenyon Blackwell on the subject of the accident at Gethin colliery, South Wales, in the early part of 1862.
-Information from eyewitnesses of the court inquiries and the disasters can be found in Cardiff and Merthyr newspapers.
+On both accounts, the presence of poor ventilation, fire-damp and the irresponsible use of naked flames for lighting are the root causes of the explosions.
+A detailed inquest can be found in the 1863 (103) Gethin Colliery accident.
+Copy of Mr. John Kenyon Blackwell's report on the accident at Gethin colliery, South Wales, in early part of 1862.
+Information from eyewitnesses about court inquiries and disasters can be found in the Cardiff and Merthyr newspapers.

-John Moody, after testifying, was acquitted of 2 charges, however he was found guilty of manslaughter by the jury.
+John Moody, after testifying, was acquitted of 2 charges; however, he was found guilty of manslaughter by the jury.
 Later, a grand jury heard the evidence and produced the verdict of "No true bill".

 The colliery today

-As it stands today, there is no memorial or marker for the remains of the pit, as disasters like this were not out of the ordinary at the time period at question.
-This was evident due to the fact that in 1865 another disaster took place for the same reasons and once again John Moody was again acquitted of manslaughter at the trial.
+As it stands today, there is no memorial or marker for the remains of the pit, as disasters like this were not out of the ordinary at the time at question.
+This was evident because in 1865 another disaster took place for the same reasons and once again John Moody was again acquitted of manslaughter at the trial.